dlacowns21/dlacowns21/README.md

 <h1 align="center">Hi!
 I'm ChaeJun 👋</h1>

 <p align="center">
-    I'm an aspiring Cloud and DevOps Engineer with a strong interest in backend development, cloud infrastructure, and system automation. ☁️🛠️ <br>
+    I'm a Cloud and DevOps enthusiast with a passion for backend development and cloud infrastructure automation. ☁️🛠️ <br>
     I enjoy playing team sports like soccer and basketball, and I love exploring new places and experiences through solo travel. ⚽🏀🌍✈️<br><br>
     I'm always eager to take on new challenges and collaborate with others to grow and create impactful solutions.<br> Let's connect and build something great together! ✨